Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-24-cicd/hands-on-369-code-build/hands-on-369.md

 ### Operation

 **Before Deployment**
-This template uses an existing GitHub Connection ARN for it's `GitHubConnectionArn` parameter in the `CodePipeline` stack.
+This template uses an existing GitHub Connection ARN for it's `GitHubConnectionArn` parameter in the `CodeBuild` stack.
 See `Udemy-Neal-Davis/section-11-developer-tools/hol-154-build-stage/hol-154.md` on how to create a GitHub Connection.

-A NestJS application in a GitHub repository is used for this demonstration.
+A NestJS application in a GitHub repository (`nest-app-07-07`) is used for this demonstration.
-This GitHub repo contains in `buildspec.yml` file in the root of the project directory.
+This GitHub repo contains a `buildspec.yml` file in the root of the project directory.
 A copy of the `buildspec.yml` file is also included in here.

 **Deployment**
 Lint the templates